ThePillenwerfer/dosbox-x-32-bit/README.md

 # Building DOSBox-X
-Dosbox-x is poorly documented — not surprising as the people involved with it concentrate their efforts on the software itself.
+Dosbox-x documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself.
 It took me months to fathom how to build it successfully so here’s what I learnt.

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—